dipratnasakhare/Dearm-Store-Clone/README.md

 # Dream-Store

-React project
+hellow every one to my github
+clone of Dearm store website details
+The Dermstore app makes it easy to shop for all your favorite skincare, hair care and beauty products from your mobile device.
+Come join the largest community of skin care enthusiasts, those tired of trying what doesn’t work, those who believe the only secret to beauty is health.

 clone website
 https://6370db3f42049a3981369b9a--exquisite-cactus-9e08bd.netlify.app

 explaining video
 https://drive.google.com/file/d/16yNrm5cw6tfkf1crhWyidOKw4l4rp7g6/view?usp=sharing

-hellow every one to my github

-The Dermstore app makes it easy to shop for all your favorite skincare, hair care and beauty products from your mobile device.
-Come join the largest community of skin care enthusiasts, those tired of trying what doesn’t work, those who believe the only secret to beauty is health.

 this is react project wich build in 5 days